Tamaqua’s Premiere Performance Venue

 The Stitch is Tamaqua’s premier performance venue for concerts and theater.
-66 cloth padded seats and 52 vinyl padded high top pub table seats host the crowds coming to see the shows.
-Come and see a performance in this warm and inviting atmosphere!
+Combination of Cabaret and high top pub table seating host the crowds coming to see the shows.
+Come and see a performance in this warm, inviting, intimate atmosphere!
 Scroll down to ‘What is The Stitch’ for the full story on how the Stitch got its name.

 Is the Stitch Air Conditioned?

 Yes, the Stitch is air conditioned and sometimes the air can be quite cool.
 We suggest bringing a sweater or light jacket.
 This includes the summer months!

 Non alcoholic beverages, snacks and light food items are for sale during our shows at reasonable prices.

 Are we allowed to bring in outside food or alcoholic beverages?